HugoBlox/theme-academic-cv/content/post/ptb-draw-image/index.md

 Screen('Flip', window);
 WaitSecs(2);
 ```
 Imagine the image is pre-drawn onto the back of our scrren. `Screen('Flip')` flip the back to the front, making the image and other stuff appears on command.
 This mechanic helps guarantee the time percision needed in a psychological experiment.
-Also, make sure to wait for a few seconds or the program will exit before you catch the image.
+Also, make sure to wait for a few seconds otherwise the program will exit before you catch the image.

 ## Rect: where images will be drawn